amancantgit/Password-Craft/README.md

 # User-Driven Password
 The User-Driven Password Generator is a React application that allows users to generate password tailored to their preferences, adjusting its length, including special characters and numbers.
-Furthermore, the generated password is instantly updated as you make changes.
+Furthermore, the generated password is instantly updated in real-time.

 Click [here](https://amancantgit.github.io/Password-Craft/) to open.